CyberSpace-Cowboy/terminal-notes/README.md

 P.S.
 I know that it's definitely not the most convinient note-taking app to use, and the standard "TextEdit" that ships with MacOS and
-"Notepad" that ships with Windows are much better in terms of features (I'm not even talking about OneNote, Evernote, etc), but I still prefer to take notes in a terminal for some reason...
+"Notepad" that ships with Windows are much better in terms of features (I'm not even talking about OneNote, Evernote, etc), but I still prefer this to take notes in a terminal for several reasons:

+- Storing notes in a .txt format allows for easy text analysis
+- I like how terminal looks overall
+- Even if a program doesn't have a beautiful, fancy GUI, and complex, long codebase behind it I still like the fact that I use the program I wrote by myself on a day-to-day basis and find it somehow useful...